meilisearch/specifications/text/0028-indexing-csv.md

 - CSV data format needs to contain a first line representing the list of attributes with the optionally chosen type separated from the attribute name by `:` character.
 The type is case insensitive.

-> An attribute can be specificed with two types: `string` or `number`.
+> An attribute can be specificed with three types: `string`, `boolean` or `number`.
 A missing type will be interpreted as a `string` by default.
 >
-> Valid headline example: "id:number","title:string","author","price:number"
+> Valid headline example: "id:number","title:string","author","price:number","cute:boolean"

 - The following CSV lines will represent a document for Meilisearch.
 - A `,` character must separate each cell.